The Perk is the third book from the Gimenez stable.

 That assumption was also made after I read a review of The Perk, saying that the book is fast paced.
 Nothing could be farther from the truth.

 This novel sounds like a moral sciences and social sciences lesson.
-It is a full detailed guide of why people leave small town in Texas and make a beeline to Austin for money.
+It is a full-on detailed guide of why people leave their small towns in Texas and make a beeline to Austin for money.

 This book highlights the plight of illegal Mexicans working in inhumane conditions and the town people’s mentality.
 Though they themselves came from Germany to settle in America they grudge the space they rent out to the Mexicans, even while enjoying their low cost labor.